reinhardt1053/notes/Writerside/topics/app_universal_links.md

-# Deep linking in Android and iOs
+# Deep linking in Android and iOS

 During the development of My Azur, an application for Android and iOS, I implemented deep linking using **App Links** in Android and **Universal Links** in iOS.